guardian/recommendations/AWS.md

 This started happening after a change in how the event loop works between NodeJS 8 and 10.
 The method AWS uses to freeze the lambda runtime after it has not been invoked for a while may not work correctly in the cases above.

-The workaround is simple (if a little silly).
-Wrap your root handler in a setTimeout:
+The workaround is to wrap your root handler in a setTimeout:

 ```javascript
 exports.handler = function (event, context, callback) {